SouvikAnalysis/Kharcha/product-bible/02_Uesr_Personas.md

 4. The interface should be simple enough for first-time users.
 5. Every screen should help users understand or control their money.
 6. Users should never feel like they are doing accounting—they should feel like they are managing their life.
+7. Every interaction should reduce effort, not increase it.

 ---